 The 18th century moves from the Enlightenment to Romanticism, but it is too simplistic to say that the Enlightenment represents rationality and that Romanticism represents an emotional backlash to it.
 It is more accurate to say that Romanticism is an extension of the Enlightenment concern with the self and its limits, one which developed as a result of the triple shock of the French revolution, the industrial revolution and Kantian philosophy.
-On closer inspection the 18th century in Germany contains a number of partially overlapping periods of literary history:

 Early Enlightenment (Frühaufklärung)